sychoo/feature-interaction-prototype/src/STL_Interpreter/language_design/Design.md

 - \; (optional if separated by new line character, required if code are on the same line)
 - \n

-## Program Pre-processing:
-1. Tool.get_raw_program_string
-    - get rid of all single line new lines within the program
-2. Lexer class in lexer.py
-    - ignore all white spaces other than \n -- new line character (equivalent to \s - \n)
-    - ignore all single-line and multi-line comments as well as the white spaces trailing them (so that it won't cause errors)

 **Important Notes**
 - Note that both \n -- new line character and ; -- semicolon can separate values, expressions and statements